Measuring Geopolitical Alignment and Economic Growth: Additional Robustness Results

-Our event-based measure captures bilateral geopolitical dynamics with universal coverage.
+Our event-based measure covers bilateral geopolitical relations with universal scope.
 As an alternative approach, we examine whether voting patterns in the United Nations General Assembly---the predominant measure in existing literature \citep{Signorino1999-yb}---can generate similar results.
 We implement our empirical analysis using the negative Ideal Point Distance (IPD) from \citet{Bailey2017-po}, which measures alignment based on UNGA voting behavior.

-Figure~\ref{fig:unga_results} in Appendix~\ref{app_b:UNGA_votes} reveals fundamental limitations of UNGA-based measures for capturing growth-relevant geopolitical dynamics.
-When we maintain our baseline specification with country fixed effects---essential for causal interpretation \citep{Acemoglu2019-bo,Kremer2022-ha}---neither the aggregate GDP-weighted IPD nor bilateral alignment with the United States yields statistically significant effects on economic growth.
+Figure~\ref{fig:unga_results} in Appendix~\ref{app_b:UNGA_votes} exposes fundamental limitations of UNGA-based measures for capturing growth-relevant geopolitical dynamics.
+When we maintain our baseline specification with country fixed effects, neither the aggregate GDP-weighted IPD nor bilateral alignment with the United States yields statistically significant effects on economic growth.
 The impulse responses hover near zero throughout the 25-year horizon, with confidence intervals consistently spanning zero.
-This null result stands in stark contrast to our event-based measure, which produces robust and persistent growth effects.
+This null result contrasts with our event-based measure, which produces robust and persistent growth effects.

-The failure of UNGA measures reflects three fundamental limitations.
-First, Assembly votes primarily address multilateral issues---decolonization resolutions, human rights declarations, budget allocations---rather than the bilateral concerns that directly affect economic relationships.
-Countries with tense bilateral relations often vote similarly on global issues, while close allies may diverge on symbolic resolutions.
-Second, strategic voting behavior adds substantial noise: small states often vote with regional blocs or in exchange for aid commitments, while major powers use votes to signal positions to domestic audiences.
-Third, the temporal structure of UNGA voting---clustered in annual sessions---creates artificial spikes that poorly capture the continuous evolution of diplomatic relationships.\footnote{The positive cross-sectional correlation between US alignment and GDP (when country fixed effects are removed) likely reflects reverse causality and omitted variables: wealthier countries tend to share US positions on international law and market economics, rather than alignment causing prosperity.}

-This divergence from our baseline results has clear methodological implications.
-In Section~\ref{ss:sources_of_variation}, we demonstrated that geopolitical relations with the US and with other major powers generate nearly identical growth effects---evidence of a general phenomenon rather than US-specific dynamics.
-The failure of UNGA measures to replicate this pattern confirms that Assembly votes capture positioning within the US-led multilateral system rather than the broader bilateral relationships that drive economic outcomes.